MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 There are three ways you can upload device information to Places.

-- Option 1: using scripts that are provided by Microsoft (the preferred method).
-Scripts help you manage (onboard, remove, or update) devices in bulk using a CSV file as an input and iterating using PowerShell cmdlets.
+- Option 1 (preferred): create scripts on top of Places PowerShell cmdlets.
+The scripts help to manage (onboard, remove, update) devices in bulk using a CSV file as an input and iterating using Places PowerShell cmdlets.
-- Option 2: using PowerShell cmdlets.
-If you want to automate or customize the script, you can use PowerShell cmdlets published on a public repo.
-PowerShell cmdlets can be used to manage individual devices.
+- Option 2: if you want to individually manage devices, you can use the Places PowerShell cmdlets directly.
 - Option 3: using APIs.
 If you want to modify the process or automate and integrate with existing systems, you can use the APIs in Microsoft Graph.

 ### Prerequisites: prepare device metadata